Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Validity

 Validity is a property of a measurement that refers to its accuracy, or the degree to which observations reflect the true value of a phenomenon.
 In public health, we are lucky because the validity of most of our measures is really quite good.
 "Cause of death" on death certificates is certified by a physician.
 Survey measures have been tested to maximize validity.
 Birthweight is measured and reported at the birth hospital.
-There are some measures that we question, for instance self-reported body weight, but on the whole, the measures we use have a high degree of validity. [more on validity...]
+There are some measures that we question, for instance self-reported body weight, but on the whole, the measures we use have a high degree of validity. [visit the HELP page on validity...]

 W